odinuv/web/en/apv/articles/database-systems/index.md

 database model, over the years it found its way to other types of databases as well.
 The relational database model and SQL language naturally expects ACID database, but the SQL language may be used in BASE database as well.
-Similarly, the SQL langauge was designed for CRUD databases, but is used in non-CRUD databases as well.
+Similarly, the SQL language was designed for CRUD databases, but is used in non-CRUD databases as well.

 On the other hand, there are [NoSQL](https://en.wikipedia.org/wiki/NoSQL) databases which